averypelle/config/README.md

 ## Dependencies

-This repo depends on the following dependencies being installed
+This repo depends on the following tools being installed on your system

 - git
 - zsh
 - oh-my-zsh
 - alacritty
-- nvm
-- node
-- pyenv
-- pipenv
-- python

 ## To install